vinnieOrdobas/CI-MS4-Piratini-coffee-roasters/README.md

 > - Sidenav trigger icon in "base.html" disappearing on small screens for page products.html.
 The "about-card" div element had the clas "offset-s6" which pushed the sidenav trigger button to the outskirts of the view port.
 Adjusted the issue by putting the menu items on a higher z-index value.
 > - Control buttons for "bag.html" and "product_detail.html" weren't changing the quantity in the quantity input box.
 Followed this [**Tutorial - Number Increment Buttons with jQuery**](https://css-tricks.com/number-increment-buttons/) to solve the issue and create own JavaScript function.
 > - OrderLineItem model in "checkout/models.py" not calculating price and saving it - Django error: "no such column: checkout_orderlineitem.lineitem_total".
 Found typo on the function save in the OrderLineItem model "self.lineitems_total = self.product.price * self.quantity".
-Updated "self.lineitems_total" to "self.lineitem_total" and fixed the bug.s
+Updated "self.lineitems_total" to "self.lineitem_total" and fixed the bug.
 > - OrderLineItem model (order_line_item) not saving, due to a TypeError: "unsupported operand types for * : 'float' and  'decimal'".
 Variable settings.STANDARD_DELIVERY_PERCENTAGE had the value of 0.1(transforming it in a float).
 Changed to integer 10.
-> - In "checkout/webhook_handler.py" - creating the discount code and applying to the order model, webhook kept spitting error: "ERROR: NOT NULL constraint failed: checkout_order.discount_code" - Something to do with the DB's integrity.
+> - In "checkout/webhook_handler.py" - creating the discount code and applying to the order model, webhook kept spitting error: "ERROR: NOT NULL constraint failed: checkout_order.discount_code".
 Dumped products/collections and wiped the DB to make it functional again.
 > - When sending confirmation email after the order has been processed, Django throws the error: django.template.exceptions.TemplateDoesNotExist: checkout/confirmation_emails/confirmation_email_subject.txt.
 Moved folder "confirmation_emails" to checkout/templates/checkout and fixed the bug.
 > - WishList model unable to add products via ManyToMany field in checkout_success view.
 Used the method profile.membership.get() to circumvent the issue and add the product.
 > - Getting 500 server error when trying to send confirmation emails.
+Fixed the bug by resetting App profile on Gmail.com.

 ---